gtewksbury/Microsoft-Bot-Framework-HOL/lab 2 - LUIS/README.md

 ![Create LUIS Intent](https://github.com/gtewksbury/Microsoft-Bot-Framework-HOL/blob/luis-readme/lab%202%20-%20LUIS/images/luis-utterance-1.png)

 In a moment, you should see your text added to the **utterance** list.
 Notice that it has identified *tomorrow night at 7:30* as our *datetimeV2* entity.
+I'm always impressed by the number of variations in which LUIS can interpret dates and times!

 ![Create LUIS Intent](https://github.com/gtewksbury/Microsoft-Bot-Framework-HOL/blob/luis-readme/lab%202%20-%20LUIS/images/luis-utterance-1-added.png)